Chemical Engineering (CHE)

 CHE 375 (CEE 375) Environmental Engineering Processes 3 Credits

-Processes applied in environmental engineering for air pollution control, treatment of drinking water, municipal wastewater, industrial wastes, hazardous/toxic wastes, and enviroinmental remediation.
-Kinetics, reactor theory, mass balances, application of fundamental physical, chemical and biological principles to analysis and design.
+Fundamental physical, chemical and microbiological processes applied in environmental engineering for air pollution control, treatment of drinking water, municipal wastewater, industrial wastes, hazardous/toxic wastes, and environmental remediation.
+Kinetics, reactor theory, mass balances, application of fundamental physical, chemical and microbiological principles to analysis and design.

 CHE 376 (ME 376) Energy: Issues & Technology 3 Credits